bg3rgov/Shop-Center-Softuni_JS-Applications-/README.txt

 DONT FORGET TO HIT "npm install" in the terminal before continue!
-Uses backendless and backend service.
+Uses backendless as a backend service.

 In data.js provide your backendless application ID and REST API KEY.